Power of Attorney (POA) for Parents

-Under state law, this POA can lasts for up to 2 years from the date you signed it.
+Under state law, this POA can last for up to 2 years from the date you signed it.

 I gave someone POA for two years.
 It now turns out that I don't need it for that long.

 You can revoke (take back) the POA at any time before the POA expires (ends).
-You should do this in writing and give a copy to anyone who has a copy of the POA to make sure they know it is no longer valid.
+You should do this in writing and give a copy to anyone who has a copy of the POA to make sure everyone knows it is no longer valid. (good).